MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.4.20  (2023/10/03)
+  - Fix: In a view cases the global settings couldn't show up in the portal
 - 1.0.4.10  (2023/09/28)
   - Add: Preview feature: Allowing special [REST calls](#External-REST-Calls) to start a rollout of hosts from external
   - Add: Update of the imaging script to remove another dependency of an older intune deployment